 Calibration and Inspection

 The inspections on the tools and equipment can either be done in-house or performed by a third party.
 Regardless of the approach, a company chooses, making sure that inspections are performed according to the standards is key.
 Hence, make sure a certified inspector is doing the job and check if he or she is still certified for that particular inspection.
-Whenever the reports are ready, ensure they are stored with all the other documentation of the tools, as this makes it much easier to create a clear overview for the employees.
+Whenever the reports are ready, ensure they are stored with all the other documentation of calibrating your tools, as this makes it much easier to create a clear overview for the employees.

 Lots of companies work with some kind of Excel sheet for their maintenance plan.
 This seems like a good idea but has some pitfalls, such as the lack of notifications when a tool needs to be inspected.
 Also, the user rights on the file get very tricky very fast, which leads to change maintenance without others knowing about it, or worse, certain parts have been deleted by mistake.
 Yes, Excel could do the trick, but you should never rely on Excel when you try to structure such an important part of the organization.